aws-community-projects/contributors-guide/CONTRIBUTING.md

 # Stale Projects

 A yet-undefined process may be implemented in the future for pruning stale projects and ensuring all the content here is current.

+# NDA

+Some contributors to this Organization may have access to materials that are available only under a Non-Disclosure Agreement (NDA).
+This Organization will support outside contributors that may not have access to the NDA, so materials available under NDA will not be appropriate for inclusion.